CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Discussion

 \subsection{High-resolution Wildfire Forecasting via Multi-modal Learning}

-As previously demonstrated in \citep{pelletier2023wildfire, chowdhury2015operational, yang2021predicting}, multi-spectral multi-temporal satellite data can be a valuable predictor for wildfire forecasting.
-Indeed, several spectral indexes discriminative for wildfire forecasting can be extracted from Sentinel-2: normalized difference vegetation index (NDVI), normalized difference water index (NDWI), tasseled cap wetness, and channel histograms.
+As previously demonstrated in \citep{pelletier2023wildfire, chowdhury2015operational, yang2021predicting}, multi-spectral multi-temporal satellite data can be a valuable data source to forecast wildfires.
+Indeed, several spectral indices discriminative for wildfire forecasting can be extracted from Sentinel-2: normalized difference vegetation index (NDVI), normalized difference water index (NDWI), tasseled cap wetness, and channel histograms.
 The results reported in Table \ref{tab:results} demonstrate the potential of multi-spectral temporal satellite data for high-resolution wildfire forecasting (setting \One).
-While hydrometeorological data (setting \Two) are commonly used in global and continental wildfire forecasting models, they can be complemented by satellite data to improve strongly both the spatial resolution and the accuracy of the prediction (setting \Three).
+While hydrometeorological data (setting \Two) are commonly used in global and continental wildfire forecasting models, they can be complemented by satellite data to improve strongly both the spatial resolution and the accuracy of the prediction (setting \Three), as reported in Table \ref{tab:results}, where the multi-modal approach leads to the best performances.